What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 You may notice this as a mind that feels too full to sort.

-Everything is there at once.
+Everything is there.

-But nothing feels easy to organize, begin, or respond to.
+But nothing feels easy to begin.

 Mental Overload